 This applies for all job applications, not just within the construction industry.
 It’s important to remember that one CV does not fit all; each job will require slightly different skills and it’s important to tailor your CV to show this.
 You won’t need to change everything but by adapting your work experience section to best show off your fit for the role, it will dramatically increase your chances of that all-important interview.

 When securing a new role, you want to make sure you are completely happy.
 Whether you want to work for a small team, or would rather be part of a large company, it is important to find out what you want.

 Research your options and who your desired employers are.
 Company websites and their social media pages are a great way of getting a feel for a company’s culture and values.

 When applying for a job, you really need to show that you are the right person for the role.
 It’s important for construction job seekers to start communicating this as early as possible in their correspondence with potential employers.

 What do you have that makes you stand out from the rest?
 Employers also like to see skills and traits that fall outside of the typical role responsibilities.
 Are you confident with public speaking, fluent in another language, have excellent leadership skills?
 If so, make sure you are communicating this to a potential employer and showing you have that extra something.

-If you’re looking for more in-depth career advice, get in touch with one of our expert construction consultants today on 0117 325 2233.
+If you’re looking for more in-depth career advice and want to discuss what opportunities are out there get in touch with one of our recruitment expert’s today on 0117 325 2233.
 Alternatively, take a look at the current jobs we have available.